Rinsing wax and cleaning ears in the hospital. Ear plugs: how to remove them at home and with a doctor

 5. The introduction of water into the ear canal occurs gradually without sudden movements.
 To eliminate the possibility of injury to the eardrum, the fluid flow is directed to the back wall of the organ.

-• hydrogen peroxide 3% is taken;
+• take hydrogen peroxide 3%;

 Blowing